| Crates.io | number-loom |

 It stores progress by noting each possibly-remaining color in each cell.
 Even though a human solver typically only notes down known cells, in my experience this corresponds pretty well to the sort of ad-hoc logic that solvers perform on color nonograms when they glance at the both lines that contain a cell.

 Looking at the number of scrubs and skims can tell you something about the difficulty of a puzzle.
 Unless you're aiming for an easy puzzle, the solver should have to do some scrubs.
-If the number of scrubs is higher than the width plus the length, or the number of skims is more than five times that, it's starting to get tedious relative to the size of the puzzle.
-This is a very rough guide, though; the solver definitely doesn't measure difficulty completely accurately.
+If the number of scrubs is higher than the width plus the length, or the number of skims is more than five times that, it's probably tedious relative to the size of the puzzle.
+This is a very rough guide: you should test-solve your puzzle to get an accurate view of the experience (click the "Puzzle" button!).

 This may take a little bit of time, but it's typically reasonably fast for puzzles under 40x40.
-Cells will be painted with an alternate color, with an opacity proportional to the number of unsolved cells that are resolved if that single cell is changed to that color.
+Cells will get a small square with an alternate color, with an opacity proportional to the number of unsolved cells that are resolved if that single cell is changed to that color.
 (It only ever displays one color, but there might be others that work just as well!)

 It works by simply re-solving the puzzle with every possible one-square change.
 But it caches intermediate deductions to speed the process up.
-Typically, the more ambiguous the puzzle, the faster it is, so doing a guess-and-check with "auto-solve" turned on is a better way to hammer out the last few ambiguities.
+Typically, the more ambiguous the puzzle, the faster it is, so doing a guess-and-check with "auto-solve" turned on is sometimes a better way to hammer out small remaining ambiguities.

 Trianograms are a rare variant.
 "Mindful Puzzle Books" publishes a book by that name.
 The Olšák solver also supports this variant, crediting the concept to "the journal Maľované krížovky, Silentium s.r.o, Bratislava", but I haven't been able to find out more.
-There are puzzles with triangles at griddlers.net, but I'm not sure if they use the same rules.
+There are puzzles with triangles at griddlers.net, but I think they are merely traditional nonograms with triangular colors.

 A Trianogram has black, white, and four additional "colors": triangles that divide the cell into half-black and half-white.
 The triangles always serve as "caps" to a clue; for example "◢2◤" denotes that the four cells "◢■■◤" will appear.
 They will be consecutive, despite the fact that the caps are different "colors".
 Two consecutive clues will only be guaranteed to be separated by a space if neither of them is capped on the facing sides (if there are multiple identical consecutive triangles, they will each get their own clue).